We Asked 4 LLMs the Same Question 12,000 Times: Here’s What We Learned

 This resulted in 12,000 total responses, each containing ranked recommendation lists, which were then analysed using metrics like Jaccard similarity, rank volatility, cross-model agreement, and correlation with brand search demand.

-The findings provide a clearer view into how consistent — or inconsistent — LLM outputs really are, and what that means for Generative Engine Optimization (AEO) strategies.
+The findings provide a clearer view into how consistent, or inconsistent, LLM outputs really are, and what that means for Generative Engine Optimization (AEO) strategies.

 Model